 Space Constrained Ads

-Think Twitter, with its 280-character limit.
-The same general principles apply across the board, regardless of medium.
-Doesn't matter if you have a 3,000 word blog post to work with or a 280-character tweet.
+Consider Twitter, with its 280-character limit.
+General principles apply across the board, regardless of medium.
+It doesn’t matter if you have a 3,000 word blog post to work with or a 280-character tweet.
 Disclosures must be clear and conspicuous.

 Generally, the only clear, conspicuous way to convey disclosure in a space constrained medium like Twitter is to begin the message with #ad.
-Placing the #ad hashtag at the end fails the conspicuous test because it is likely to be overlooked.
+Placing the #ad hashtag at the end fails the conspicuous test because it could be overlooked.

 The content and guidance on this web page is general in nature and is not intended to constitute legal advice.
 You should consult with your own legal counsel prior to taking, or refraining from taking, any actions regarding these issues.
 Apogee provides this information “as is” and makes no representations regarding whether the guidance herein complies with applicable law.